joserick/laravel-livewire-discover/README.md

 }
 ```
 ## Creating components
 You can create the files automatically using the following Artisan command.
-In the process it will ask you for the suffix to use, don't forget to put the path in the prefix settings.
+In the process it will ask you for the prefix to use, don't forget to put the path in the prefix settings.
 ```bash
 php artisan make:livewire-discover RegisterAdmin
 ```